 "The Realm" is the section of the world your character lives and is the in-game identity of the club.
-For example the Darkon Wargaming Club, Inc. has the in-game identity of the "Realm of Darkon".
+For example, the home chapter of the Darkon Wargaming Club, Inc. shall officially use the in-character name of "Crown Lands" for purposes of distinguishing our park from other chapters and for promoting our home chapter events.